carlosissac/mod13burguerlogger/README.md

 ![image](./public/assets/img/submitordersnaphot.jpg)

-4. The burger will be listed in the `Waitlist`.
+4. The burger will be listed in the `Wait List`(scrollable).
 If you want to eat the burger click on the `fork and knife` logo.

 ![image](./public/assets/img/waitlistsnapshot.jpg)

-5. After clicking the `fork-knife` logo the selected burger will be listed in the Eaten list.
+5. After clicking the `fork-knife` logo the selected burger will be listed in the `Eaten` list (scrollable).

 ![image](./public/assets/img/eatensnapshot.jpg)